ejohns6/Mortgage_Calculator/Source/README.txt

 - The Dates can be in any order
 - The File must be called "InputData.txt" in the directory

+To-Do:
+-Make Everything OO bc of speed and easy for user

 Under this is an example Templete